Adnan-Alshammary/XSPL/README.md

 ```

-2- the difference in the second syntax it will join only in the exact match (not substring)
+2- the difference in the second syntax it will join only in the exact match "l.Image=r.Image" (not substring)

 ```
 index="hklm::Software\Microsoft\Windows\CurrentVersion\Run" | eval numnindex="1"